 We make every conscious effort to cast each of our projects creatively, conscientiously, and responsibly - so our audiences can expect to see:

-Actors playing roles for which they are not typically cast (like gender variation, character merging for the sake of creating more well-rounded arcs, or abolishing/re-interpreting references to skin tone);
+Actors playing roles for which they are not typically cast (like gender variation, character merging for the sake of creating more well-rounded arcs, or eliminating/re-interpreting particularly damaging references to skin tone, race, and religion);

 Adequate representation to encompass a broad racial, ethnic, genderqueer, and disabled coalition of artistic voices, opinions, and lived experiences;

 Refusal to cast actors from underrepresented groups into roles that are not well-rounded, or worse, that promote damaging stereotypes of those particular groups while consistently casting actors of privilege in direct juxtaposition

 We start at the very root, in the casting pool, to provide opportunities to our New York classical acting family, and we prioritize our actors over all else.
 We do our homework, we analyze and consider all character relationships, and we strive to do our utmost to represent, support, and uplift those who may not gain that opportunity elsewhere.

 Upon building significant and meaningful relationships with our artists - especially our Alums and Artistic Associates - we focus on each of their journeys and interests for personal growth: and in almost every circumstance, no character will be off limits.

 Our organization is young and our platform is still small, but any silence is still complicit.